ByteHeathen/libsip/Readme.md

 # libsip

+**DEPRECIATED**: Since the release of nom 6, this library fails to compile.
+It needs to be rewritten entirely for the new nom version.

 libsip is a library implementation of the sip protocol as described in [rfc3261](https://tools.ietf.org/html/rfc3261). libsip intends to implement parsing the entire SIP Protocol, but will only provide helpers for certain